Relationship Disclosure Document

 information that could reasonably result in a change to the types of trade strategies or volumes

-that may be appropriate for them, such as a change to their income, risk tolerance, or net worth.
+that may be appropriate for them, such as a change to their income, risk tolerance, or net worth. - Remain informed.
+Clients should understand the potential risks of their positions and only trade

 in contacts that they fully understand.
 They should carefully review sales literature provided by